Patrix726/CGA-Project/group/Flappy_Birds_V1/Readme.md

 ## Conclusion

 **The Double Flappy Birds** offers an exciting and nostalgic take on the popular Flappy Bird game with improved gameplay features and a simple yet engaging interface.
-It was developed over three days by Patrik Game Developer, with sound integration and multiple gameplay modes to enhance user experience.
+It was developed over three days by Patrix Game Developer, with sound integration and multiple gameplay modes to enhance user experience.